aori-io/aori/README.md

 ---

-Aori is designed to securely facilitate omnichain trading, with low latency execution, amd trust minimized settlement.
+Aori is designed to securely facilitate omnichain trading, with low latency execution, and trust minimized settlement.
 To accomplish this, Aori uses a combination of off-chain infrastructure, on-chain settlement contracts, and LayerZero messaging.

 Solvers can expose a simple API to ingest and process orderflow directly to their trading system.
 The Aori Protocol's smart contracts ensure that the user's intents are satisfied by the Solver on the destination chain according to the parameters of a user signed intent submitted on the source chain.